ocelot-inc/ocelotgui/README.md

 look for it on https://github.com/tarantool/tarantool/releases.

 Download it according to the instructions
-<A HREF="https://www.tarantool.io/en/download/?v=2.1">in the Tarantool manual</A>,
+<A HREF="https://www.tarantool.io/en/download">in the Tarantool manual</A>,
 the version number must be 2.1.2 or later.
-For a more current version, download from github.com/tarantool/tarantool:<br>
+For a more current version, download from github.com/tarantool/tarantool<br>
-git clone -b 2.1 https://github.com/tarantool/tarantool.git ~/tarantool-2.1<br>
-and build from source as instructed in the version-2.1 manual.</P>
+and build from source as instructed in the Tarantool manual.</P>

 <P>Usually you do not need to install the Tarantool client (libtarantool.so) library,
 but it is possible to use it if you build ocelotgui with "cmake -DTHIRD_PARTY=0".